 Assessing the Board's Performance

 The Board of Directors will conduct an annual self-evaluation to determine whether it and its committees are functioning effectively.
 The Governance Committee, with the assistance of the Lead Director, will receive comments from all directors and report annually to the Board with an assessment of the Board’s performance.
-This will be discussed with the full Board following the end of each fiscal year.
+This assessment will be discussed with the full Board following the end of each fiscal year.

 Director Orientation and Continuing Education